softenrj/Real-Time-Chat-Room/README.md

 ## Usage

 1. **Join a Room:**
     - Enter your username and room name in the fields provided and click "OK" to join a room.

 2. **Send Messages:**

     - Type your message in the input box and press "Send" or hit Enter.

 3. **See User Activity:**

- - The chat area will display user activity, including who is typing.
+    - The chat area will display user.        activity, including who is typing.

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 For any issues or feature requests, please open an issue on the GitHub repository.